Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 • Pony Express

 The State Department issues Travel Alerts and Warnings when warranted by local conditions.
-If you are traveling to Russia, please refer to the Country-Specific Information (CSI) for the Russian Federation and consider enrolling your travel with the Department of State in order to receive e-mail updates.
+If you are traveling to Russia, please refer to the Country-Specific Information (CSI) for the Russian Federation and consider enrolling your travel with the Department of State to receive e-mail updates.
 The CSI is updated regularly and contains key information for travelers regarding security and safety, health, visa and immigration regulations, and general travel information about the Russian Federation.

 Personal Security: Deterioration in the U.S.-Russian bilateral relationship has not dramatically affected the security environment for U.S. travelers to Russia.
 Although anti-American and anti-Western sentiment has increased since mid-2014, there have not been widespread reports of overt aggression against or harassment of Westerners because of their nationality.
 To an extent, Russians tend to mind their own business and/or fully ignore Westerners.
 Media reports highlighting incidents of discrimination against those who are not ethnically Russian portray that aggression as directed more towards individuals from the North Caucasus and Central Asia rather than Westerners who happen to be darker-skinned.